-80 END '''
+80 END

-The FOR\NEXT instruction lets you define at the outset how many times your program will loop.
-It has its own built-in counter.
-Here's the structure of this two-part instruction:
+The I'OR\NEXT instruction lets you define at the outset how many times your program will loop. it has is own built-in counter.
+Here's the structure of this two-part instruction.

-'''

-FOR < variable > = < start > TO < finish > < instructions in here get carried out > NEXT < variable >
+FOR< variable> •< stan >TO < finish> < instructions in here get carried out> NEXT < variable >

-'''

-This program uses FOR\NEXT to repeat a loop 10 times.
+This program uses FORNEXT to repeat a loop 10 times.
 Type and run it:

+54 Controlled Loops

-''' Last program was graphics; restores text mode.
+Last program was graphics, restores text mode.

-10 TEXT
+NEW

-Clears away the junk.
+10 TEXT Clears away the Junk.

+20 HOME
-30 FOR ROUND = 1 TO 10

-This is the FOR part ...
+30 FOR ROUND = 1 TO 10 - This is the FORpart

-40 PRINT "This is round # "; ROUND

-...all instructions within the loop get executed...
+40 PRINT "This is round # "; ROUND dl instructions within the DOD get executed

-50 NEXT ROUND

-...and this is the NEXT part. '''
+50 NEXT ROUND and this is the NEXT part.